1993–94 FA Cup

 The 1993–94 FA Cup was the 113th staging of the world and England's oldest cup competition, the Football Association Cup or FA Cup.
 The competition overall was won by Manchester United for the first time since 1990, with a 4–0 thrashing of Chelsea.

+Qualifying rounds

+Most participating clubs that were not members of the Premier League or Football League competed in the qualifying rounds to secure one of 28 places available in the first round.

+The winners from the fourth qualifying round were Witton Albion, Macclesfield Town, Accrington Stanley, Gretna, Knowsley United, Telford United, Leek Town, Stalybridge Celtic, Marine, Enfield, Slough Town, Cambridge City, Nuneaton Borough, Kettering Town, VS Rugby, Marlow, Yeading, Bromsgrove Rovers, Kidderminster Harriers, Gravesend & Northfleet, Molesey, Bath City, Metropolitan Police, Carshalton Athletic, Farnborough Town, Crawley Town, Weston-super-Mare and Sutton United.

+Yeading and Molesey were appearing in the competition proper for the first time.
+Of the others, Stalybridge Celtic and Metropolitan Police had not featured at this stage since 1984–85, Gravesend & Northfleet had last done so in 1980-81, Knowsley United had last done so in 1969-70 (when the club had been known as Kirkby Town), Cambridge City had last done so in 1966-67 and Weston-super-Mare had last done so in 1961-62.

+Bromsgrove Rovers competed in seven rounds of this season's tournament, defeating Gresley Rovers, Bedworth United, Solihull Borough and Rushden & Diamonds to qualify for the main draw.
+They then saw off Northampton Town and Yeovil Town before going out to First Division Barnsley in the third round.

 First round proper

-Bolton Wanderers and West Bromwich Albion from the Football League First Division entered in this round along with all the Football League Second and Third Division teams plus four non-league clubs were given byes to this round: Halifax Town, Runcorn, Yeovil Town and Woking.
+Bolton Wanderers and West Bromwich Albion from the Football League First Division entered in this round along with the 46 Second and Third Division teams, the 28 non-league clubs from the qualifying rounds and Halifax Town, Runcorn, Woking and Yeovil Town who were given byes.
+Metropolitan Police, from the Isthmian League Second Division at Step 8 of English football, was the lowest-ranked team in the draw.

 The first round matches were played on the weekend beginning 13 November 1993.

 Second round proper

 The second round matches were played on the weekend beginning 4 December 1993.
+The round featured three teams from Step 6 of the football pyramid: Nuneaton Borough and Crawley Town from the Southern League Premier Division, and Sutton United from the Isthmian League Premier Division.

 Third round proper

-Teams from the Premier League and First Division (except Bolton and West Bromwich) entered in this round.
+Teams from the Premier League and First Division (except Bolton Wanderers and West Bromwich Albion) entered in this round.
+Sutton United was again the lowest-ranked team in the draw.

 The third round matches were played on the weekend beginning 8 January 1994.

 Fourth round proper

 The fourth round matches were played on the weekend beginning 29 January 1994.
+Kidderminster Harriers, from the Football Conference (Step 5) was the lowest-ranked team in the draw.